 Customers don’t all use your product the same way.
 Different segments will value some features over others.
 When each customer begins using your product, behavioral analytics will tell you which group they fall into.
 At that point, you can guide them toward content and features that their group values.
 With data enrichment, however, you can customize their experience from day one.
 Say your company specializes in marketing tools.
 Your customers typically fall into two categories: startups and mid-size firms.
 Startups value product tours that demonstrate lead generation and conversion features.
 In contrast, established mid-size firms value marketing automation.
 With enriched data, you’ll know exactly which features to highlight as soon as they sign-up.

 Data enrichment has never been more important for impactful marketing.
-Adding personal and professional data to proprietary customer profiles with today’s customer data platforms—such as Treasure Data’s award-winning CDP—can supercharge your ability to use data efficiently and effectively.
+Adding personal and professional data to proprietary customer profiles using an enterprise customer data platform—such as Treasure Data’s award-winning Customer Data Cloud solution—can supercharge your ability to use data efficiently and effectively.

-All of these superpowers unlock new opportunities for better segmentation, personalization, and customization at every step of the customer journey.
-Over the long-term, enriched data helps you deeply understand who your customers are and what they expect from you.
-In turn, this helps you fine-tune every campaign and communication, which means you could spend less to get better results.
+A solid first-party data strategy based on data enrichment unlocks new opportunities for better segmentation, personalization, and customization at every step of the customer journey.
+Over the long-term, better use of first-party data helps you deeply understand who your customers are and what they expect from you.
+In turn, this helps you fine-tune every campaign and communication, which means you can spend less to get better results.
 And that’s a powerful combination.

 To learn more about optimizing your first-party data with data enrichment, download our white paper today.